What are CO2 sensors?

 A carbon dioxide (CO2) sensor is a device used to measure the concentration of carbon dioxide gas in the surrounding area.
 CO2 can be found and measured both outdoors and indoors and is measured using “parts per million” (ppm) and typically has a concentration of around 400 ppm outside.

-Carbon Dioxide is an odorless and colorless gas, and is created during respiration, combustion, and organic decomposition.
+Carbon dioxide is an odorless and colorless gas created during respiration, combustion and organic decomposition.
 CO2 concentrations indoors are a combination of both external atmospheric CO2 and internal production from the presence of people.

 CO2 sensors can act like a canary in a coal mine and alert occupants when CO2 reach pre-programmed levels.
-High levels of CO2 (generally above 1100 ppm) can be used to indicate when ventilation rates are not sufficient, due to design, mechanical, improper maintenance, or other problems.
-By itself is arguably dangerous, but many studies have shown that occupants in buildings with high levels of CO2 perform up to 15% less effectively and have much higher levels of sickness and absences than occupants of buildings with lower CO2 levels.
+High levels of CO2 (generally above 1100 ppm) can be used to indicate when ventilation rates are not sufficient due to design, mechanical, improper maintenance or other problems.
+CO2 by itself is arguably dangerous, but many studies have also shown that occupants in buildings with high levels of CO2 perform up to 15% less effectively and have much higher levels of sickness and absences than occupants of buildings with lower CO2 levels.

 Once a Ventilation Verification assessment has been performed, to verify the condition of your current HVAC infrastructure, a design professional can help you determine if other sensors, including particulate meters and direct outside air monitors, should be added to your HVAC system.
 CO2 monitors are commonly recommended as a starting point due to their relatively low cost and accessibility.